stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - What thresholds or metrics differentiate a poor-quality sample from a high-quality one?
 - What other metrics or properties would be valuable?
 - What is best way to define and handle outliers?
-- What is the best way to examine cohort integrit?
+- What is the best way to examine cohort integrity?
 This means category-based tests of samples to find experimental outliers that are of sufficient quality if examined alone.